databricks/terraform-provider-databricks/docs/resources/mount.md

 * `bucket_name` - (Required) (String) S3 bucket name to be mounted.

-## abfss block
+## abfs block

 This block allows to specify parameters for mounting of the ADLS Gen2.
-The following arguments are required inside the `abfss` block:
+The following arguments are required inside the `abfs` block:

 * `client_id` - (Required) (String) This is the client_id (Application Object ID) for the enterprise application for the service principal.
 * `tenant_id` - (Required) (String) This is your azure directory tenant id.
 This is required for creating the mount.